-12. The situation remains unchanged from previous follow-up reports in that the Palermo and Financing of Terrorism Conventions have not been ratified by the United Kingdom on behalf of the Turks and Caicos Islands.
+15. The situation remains the same, in that the Palermo and Financing of Terrorism Conventions have not been ratified by the United Kingdom on behalf of the Turks and Caicos Islands.
 Accordingly, the Examiners' recommendation has still not been met.